 Origami is fun and rewarding for both adults and children.
-These 10 great origami projects for kids are a perfect rainy day or anytime activity!
-Not only is origami fun, it's great for teaching children some basic math skills, such as folding halves and quarters.
+These great origami projects for kids are a perfect rainy day or anytime activity.

-Depending on how old... your kids are, they may need your help to compete some of these origami projects.
+Depending on how old your kids are, they may need your help to complete some of these origami projects.
 Here are some tips to make each project successful:

 - Make the origami model yourself beforehand, especially if you are planning a kids' party or have a lot of kids to teach.